Battle for the Golden Sun: Publication history

-Contents
+Plot summary

 This adventure is set on a water planet in the Star Wars universe populated by an alien race that is being threatened by Imperial forces.
 Part of the adventure takes place underwater.

 Reception

+Stewart Wieck reviewed Battle for the Golden Sun in White Wolf #15 (April/May 1989), rating it a 4 out of 5 and stated that "This is a good adventure for the 'Star Wars' game [...] many of the classic elements of a good adventure are here [...]
+The drama is fast-moving and well-coordinated."

 In the March 1990 edition of Dragon (Issue #155), Jim Bambra "approached this adventure with high expectations", given that it had been awarded best RPG at the 1988 Origins Awards.
 However, Bambra was somewhat disappointed in the product.
 He conceded that it did contain "some nice elements".
 He liked its use of the Force, saying this was "the best use of the Force in any Star Wars adventure, making the Force an integral part of the story instead of just a means for PCs to employ magical powers."
 But Bambra was ambivalent about the scripting of the adventure, which was "pretty tight, reducing the options of the player characters, but it moves along nicely and contains some well-staged combat sequences."
 He was not impressed by the underwater aspect of the adventure, which he felt suffered from a lack of specifics about "how to successfully stage underwater settings."
 He also felt there were not enough details about either the planet or the alien race.
 Bambra concluded that the adventure "moves at a rapid pace but at the cost of a more fully realized setting."